dan-da/subaddress-derive-xmr/README.md

                          'list' prints only the first column. see --cols

     --gen-wallet        generates keys and mnemonic for a new wallet.

+    --wordset=<ws>      wordset for generating wallet mnemonic. default=english.
+                          [english, electrum, japanese, spanish, portuguese]
+                          applies only to --gen-wallet and --seed

     --gen-words=<n>     num words to generate. implies --gen-wallet.
                            (unimplemented)
                            one of: [13, 25]